 - Dungeons & Dragons: The Nine Hells have Infernal Bureaucracy, and they sort out the damned dead who arrives in their place.
 It's also run like a marketing firm: if you're a devil, the more souls you damn to hell, the higher you rise in the bureaucracy.
-Devils fear oblivion more than they fear demotion.
+Lesser devils have a quota to fill, and are frequently hired out to powerful already-damned humans.
+Devils fear demotion more than they fear oblivion - oblivion is at least peaceful, while demotion is humiliating and agonizingly paifnul.
+You can even try to win your soul back if you made a Deal with the Devil - there are specific procedures for this.
 All in all, the sourcebook that details this sounds like it's written as a satire of mega-corporations.

 - Feng Shui has the traditional Chinese Hells, and it mentions in one sourcebook that the evil imperial eunuch sorcerers of 69 AD are trying to contact and bribe the eunuchs of the Heavenly Court.
 They haven't succeeded yet, and they think it's probably because they haven't come up with a big enough bribe.

 - In Pathfinder, this is the Boneyard, a cemetery like plane where the goddess of death Pharasma sits in judgement of the recently dead, and sends them onwards to the appropriate afterlife.
 The lines are quite long, but the whole thing is efficiently managed by the Psychopomps, True Neutral outsiders who run the place and handle the paperwork.
 Why all this is necessary is uncertain, as Pharasma is also the goddess of prophesy, and supposedly knows the ultimate fate of every soul anyway.